ohno/Antique.jl/README.md

 The energy `E()`, the wave function `ψ()`, the potential `V()` and some other functions will be exported.
 There are two ways to avoid function name conflicts.
 Run `import Antique` instead of `using Antique`, and use the energy `Antique.E()`, the wave function `Antique.ψ()` and the potential `Antique.V()`.
 In the current version, one can access the Greek letters in the section [Greek Letters and Symbols](#greek-letters-and-symbols).
 Or try giving other function names like `using Antique: V as potential, E as energy, ψ as wavefuntion, HydrogenAtom`.
 Here we show two examples: (1) the infinite potential well, and (2) the hydrogen-like atom.
+There are more examples on each model page.

 ### (1) the infinite potential well